 Anxious attachment is characterised by a fear of abandonment and a constant need for reassurance and validation from others.
 Individuals with an anxious attachment may become overly dependent on their partners, struggling with feelings of insecurity and jealousy.

-Hypnotherapy can help people with anxious attachment by addressing unconscious fears of abandonment, rejection, or emotional inconsistency.
+Hypnotherapy for anxious attachment can help people with anxious attachment by addressing unconscious fears of abandonment, rejection, or emotional inconsistency.
 Through guided sessions, early relational experiences that influence your current emotional responses are gently explored, helping you develop stronger self-soothing skills and greater emotional regulation.
 Over time, this supports the development of a sense of inner security and helps you engage in relationships with greater confidence and composure.

 Hypnotherapy for Avoidant Attachment